cedric-tech-event/aspera-api-examples/httpgw/README.md

 ## Configuration

-The example use these values from the config file:
+The example use these values from the config file (`../config.yaml`):

 ```yaml
   misc: